 Business plans are in place to give investors a sense of security.
 Hence, they try to test the person they are funding.
-Creating a business plan is just a test – a flight simulation, if you will.
-You need to spend some time flying inside the simulator, but don’t get caught up.
+Creating a business plan is just a test — a flight simulation if you will.
+It would help if you spent some time flying inside the simulator, but don’t get caught up.

-Recommended Reading: What It Takes To Call Yourself A Real Entrepreneur
+What It Takes to Call Yourself a Real Entrepreneur

 But why exactly do these business plans fail?
 And if you are to make one, what’s the best business plan possible?
 Let’s have a look.